drojdjou/squareroot.js/tutorials/content/canvas-rendering.md

 SQR has a simple 2d rendering engine located in the solder `src/two`.
 It festures functionality to render shapes and animations on the 2D Rendering Context of the `<canvas>` element, including support for rendering sprite-sheets.

+The 2d engine can be used completely separately without WebGL.
+However it does not have all the features of the GL engine and it is not meant to replace the GL engine in a way Three.js or Pixi do.

+The 3d engine is more like a companion to the GL, especially useful ex. to render textures to be further used in GL rendering.

 The working demo for the tutorial below is available [here](../tutorials/canvas-rendering.html).

 ### Setup